ian-whitestone/ian-whitestone.github.io/_posts/2020-11-14-dask-cluster-security.md

 RUN echo "$DASK_CLUSTER_KEY" > ~/dask-cluster-key.pem
 ```

-With the files on disk in the running container, we can now point the scheduler & worker jobs directly to them:
+With the files on disk in the running container, we can now point the scheduler & worker jobs directly to them.
+Note that we are now using the TLS protocol when specifying the host, as opposed to TCP which we used previously.

 ```bash
 # Start the dask scheduler & workers